tyleryouk/00os-origin/1000xdev/documentation/back-end/standards.md

 - Implement connection pooling.
 - Monitor and optimize memory usage.

-## Workflow Integration

-- Use feature branches for all changes and write descriptive commit messages.
-- Run tests automatically on PR creation and enforce code coverage requirements.
-- Run linters and type checking.
-- Update documentation with code changes.
-- Implement application performance monitoring and error tracking.

 ## Data Flow & Integration

 - Maintain consistent data models with the front-end.